 Mariannu gives her seal of approval: "The concept of Zettai Ryoiki is that it's a maid cafe God created to allow grateful cats to serve their benefactors while in human form.
 All maids wear cat ears here, so it's the perfect maid cafe for all you furries out there!"

 Many maid staff here are otaku (fan enthusiasts) themselves who also love makeup and fashion.
-They'll definitely get along with maid cafe newcomers who aren't sure what to talk about, or lady guests who love talking about cute stuff!
+They'll definitely get along with maid cafe newcomers who aren't sure what to talk about, or lady guests who enjoy talking about cute stuff!

 The shop has one Korean maid staff, and their menu is available in English and Traditional Chinese at all four branches.
-Guests from overseas will be able to enjoy communicating with the staff here by making use of translation apps or other similar software.
+Guests from overseas will be able to enjoy communicating with the team here by making use of translation apps or other similar software.

 The fee is 600 yen (tax excluded) per person for 60 minutes with one drink.
 Staying beyond 60 minutes is counted as an extension, and guests are expected to order an additional drink after that.